The Story of Mary and Martha: 6 Inspiring Lessons

 Martha wasn’t perfect but she obviously worked hard in pursuing the presence of Jesus and now we see how her faith muscle grew!

 We don’t have to be perfect either.
-We just need to cultivate a heart that desires to beat louder and stronger for Jesus.
-We need to seek His presence above everything else and enjoy His sweet fellowship.
+We need to cultivate a heart that desires to beat louder and stronger for Jesus.

-Then you and I will be ready and refreshed to do the work that God has called and created us to do.
+Then you and I will be ready and refreshed to do the work God has called and created us to do.

 Lessons from Mary in the Bible